 How well does the TOZO T6 block out noise?

 Isolation from the TOZO T6 is pretty good, successfully blocking out some noise around me.
 I can still hear my washing machine and dishwasher loud and clear, but sounds like my cat scratching the couch or a pen falling on the floor are much quieter.
-It’s nothing compared to active noise cancelling (ANC), but that’s very rare in earbuds in this price bracket.
+It’s nothing compared to active noise canceling (ANC), but that’s very rare in earbuds in this price bracket.

 The key to getting good isolation from earbuds is finding the right fit for your ears.
 Without a proper fit, you run the risk of turning up the volume too high and risking noise-induced hearing loss.
 The TOZO T6 comes with many different ear tip sizes, so you should be able to find something that fits you well.

 How does the TOZO T6 sound?

 The TOZO T6 has some emphasis in the bass frequencies below 200Hz, which is immediately noticeable immediately upon first listen.
 There’s also some deviation from our target curve in the upper mids, but generally, it follows our target curve pretty closely.
 This frequency response is a bit too bassy for it to be good for everyone, but if you like some extra bass, it might suit your fancy.

 Lows, mids, highs